invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - Man turns clockwise to face the woman as the woman turns clockwise to face him.
 The turn is easier if he is not actually holding her hand, only keeping a connection through the fingertips.

-.. _Bridge:
+.. _Matador:

-Bridge
-^^^^^^
+Matador
+^^^^^^^
+- :ref:`Right cross break`
-- Man places his right hand on her left shoulder.
+- Man left steps forward to his left, raising his connected right arm and passing the woman on his right.
+- Man crosses his left foot in front of his right foot to prepare for a counterclockwise spin.
-- Man raises his connected left arm and steps into crossbody stance.
+- Man tosses his connected right arm diagonally forward to his right so that the woman turns clockwise.
-- His right hand pulls her left shoulder to his left so that she walks across from his right to his left under his connected left arm bridge.
-- Man turns to face the woman.
+- Man spins counterclockwise to face the woman.

 Cuatro pasos [#SalsaRosa]_